 ABSTRACT: Evidence of risk aversion in laboratory settings over small stakes leads to a priori implausible levels of risk aversion over large stakes under certain assumptions.
-One core assumption in standard statements of this calibration puzzle is that individuals define utility over terminal wealth, and that terminal wealth is defined as the sum of extra-lab wealth and any wealth accumulated in the lab.
-This assumption is often used in Expected Utility Theory, as well as popular alternatives such as Rank-Dependent Utility theory.
-Another core assumption is that the small-stakes risk aversion is observed over all levels of wealth, or over a “sufficiently large” range of wealth.
-Although this second assumption is often viewed as self-evident from the vast experimental literature showing risk aversion over laboratory stakes, it actually requires that lab wealth be varied for a given subject as one takes the “risk aversion temperature” of the subject.
-We consider evidence from a simple design that tests this assumption.
-We find that the assumption is strikingly rejected for a large sample of subjects from a population of college students.
-However, we find that the assumption is not rejected for a large sample of subjects from the adult population of Denmark.
-We conclude that the implausible predictions that flow from these assumptions do not apply to one specialized population widely used to study economic behavior in experiments, but do apply to a broader population that is arguably of greater interest.
+One core assumption in statements of this calibration puzzle is that small-stakes risk aversion is observed over all levels of wealth, or over a ‘‘sufficiently large’’ range of wealth.
+Although this assumption is viewed as self-evident from the vast experimental literature showing risk aversion over laboratory stakes, it actually requires that lab wealth be varied for a given subject as one evaluates the risk attitudes of the subject.
+We consider evidence from a simple design that tests this assumption, and find that the assumption is strikingly rejected for a large sample of subjects from a population of college students.
+We conclude that the implausible predictions that flow from these assumptions do not apply to one specialized population widely used to study economic behavior in laboratory experiments.